w3f/General-Grants-Program/rfp-proposal/suggestion-template.md

-# Title of the RFP Proposal
+# Title of the RFP Suggestion

 * **Proposer:** GitHub username
 * **Your Project(s):** [related to Polkadot, Kusama and/or Substrate]: Link(s)